NatLibFi/MARC21ToISNIAtomPub/README.md

     -il, id_list: Path of text file containing local identifiers, one in every row, of records to be requested to ISNI requestor
     -irl, input_raport_list: Path of CSV file containing merge instructions for ISNI requests, formatted like file output_raport_list parsed from ISNI response
-    -orl, output_raport_list: File name of CSV file raport for unsuccesful ISNI requests -omf, output_marc_fields: File name for Aleph sequential MARC21 fields 024 where received ISNI identifiers are written along existing identifiers
+    -orl, output_raport_list: File name of CSV file raport for unsuccesful ISNI requests -oil, output_isni_list: File name for Aleph sequential MARC21 fields 024 where received ISNI identifiers are written along existing identifiers
-    -m, mode: Use string 'write' or 'send' to write requests into a directory or send them to ISNI
+    -m, mode: Use string 'write', to write requests into a directory or 'send' to send them to ISNI production or 'test' to send them to ISNI accept (

     Use config.ini for configurations:
     Fill baseurls of APIs as plain text and search parameters JSON formatted e.g. {"recordSchema": "isni-e", "operation": "searchRetrieve"}